 These were the lyrics of a self-defeatist, self-pitying and self-hating person who couldn’t get on with their father.
 They had only known me for three days and they knew I fit all these stereotypical qualities.
 Those boys were dumb and insightful in equal measure.

 Unbeknownst to me, Nick and Adrian were watching us and joked ‘they’re gonna die’.
-Predictably, I got caught in a current which pulled me out to sea and I started to panic.
+Predictably, I got caught in a current and it pulled me out to sea.
+This is when I started to panic.
 I was rescued by Sandy and I had to hold on to his leg as he swam back to shore.
 I am not the only Brit that he has rescued from the ocean waves back in his homeland.
 I doubt that I will be the last near-drowning incident that they all found typically hilarious.

 I’d never fainted before and I was still shaking when I went to tell Steph who was on Adrian’s bed (yes, again), she untangled herself from him and got me some water.
 Steph just told me I’d been saying weird things but I don’t think she really grasped why I was upset.
 We all made up in an unsentimental, who cares anyway sort of fashion and realised that we were running out of time to go and visit Christ the Redeemer.